 We’re not going to lie, taking care of hair pieces can be more difficult than taking care of real human hair, however, it doesn’t have to be hard or time-consuming.
 Synthetic hair requires more effort for upkeep than human hair extensions, but it’s generally more affordable for most people.

-We here at HRC have a variety of options for our clients, which you can find here.
+We here at HRC have a variety of options for our clients.

 With care and attention, synthetic hair pieces can last you a long time, and remain looking high-quality.